fstarred/c64-playground/README.md

 ##### Sprite 4 (cloud / airplane)

-Everytime sprite 4 X coordinate reaches zero value, it switch between a cloud or an airplane.
+Everytime sprite 4 X coordinate reaches zero value, it switch to a cloud or an airplane object.
 These objects behave in a different way, as the airplane is faster and has some blinking lights; this effect is rendered by just dealing with 3 bytes of the sprite, in order to change color between available char and multicolor value.

 ```